a-b-street/abstreet/book/src/dev/api.md

     disconnected map).
   - **GET /data/get-agent-positions**: Returns a JSON list of all active agents.
     Vehicle type (or pedestrian), person ID, and position is included.
+  - **GET /data/get-road-thruput**: Returns a JSON list of (road, agent type, hour since midnight, throughput for that one hour period).
 - **/map**
   - **GET /map/get-edits**: Returns the current map edits in JSON.
 You can save this to a file in `data/player/edits/map_name/` and later use it in-game